-Chandra means Moon in Sanskrit, Bhedana means “to pass through”.
-The moon is linked to the female calming energy, on the left side of the body, where one of the main subtle energy channels that flow in our body passes: Ida Nadi.
+In Sanskrit, Chandra means Moon.
+Bhedana means “to pass through”.
+The moon is linked to the female calming energy, on the left side of the body.
+Thus, where one of the main subtle energy channels flow in our body, passes: Ida Nadi.

-Gently close your right nostril with your thumb and slowly inhale with your left nostril, counting to four.
-Now close the left nostril with the ring and little fingers and exhale from the right nostril, counting to four here too and trying to empty the lungs
+- Gently close your right nostril with your thumb and slowly inhale with your left nostril, counting to four.

-You can start the first session with ten breaths from both nostrils, and then gradually increase, dedicating at least fifteen minutes a day to your Pranayama.
+You can start the first session with ten breaths from both nostrils.
+Then, gradually increase, dedicating at least fifteen minutes a day to your Pranayama.